 Pieces of celluloid in trays to be placed in the oven for drying.

-The material costs more than a resin, and the material takes time to cure.
+The material costs more than resin, and material takes time to cure.
 If the celluloid is not cured correctly, the celluloid will continue to loose moisture and shrink.

-For proper curing I have seen how the pieces of celluloid are placed in trays, the trays places in ovens, and they are in essence baked for long periods of time at very low temperatures.
+For proper curing I have seen on visits to various pen manufactures, how the pieces of celluloid are placed in trays, and then baked in the trays places in an oven.
+The baking is done over a for long period of time (months) at a very low temperature.

 When I visited with the staff at OMAS they explained the process in detail.
 In the end, they explained it took about year to cut, cure, and then shape the pen parts to create the finale celluloid pen.
 If it is done right, then the celluloid if very strong and durable.